khjs534/safebox/README.md

 execution.

 Overview:
-The project consists of using the twilio API to send commands to an arduino running twilio-python library.
+The project consists of using the twilio API to send commands to a raspberry pi running twilio-python library.
-Given a certain command the arduino will lock, or unlock.
+Given a certain command the raspberry pi will lock, or unlock.

 The SafeBox will also have a keypad that a delivery person can open via the last 4 digits of the tracking number on the package.
 They can then lock it by pushing "####".
 The SafeBox will only open if the 4 digits entered are on a list of tracking numbers.